What Your Peeling Skin Is Trying to Tell You

 One of the most common causes of skin peeling is plain old dry skin or eczema, according to experts at the Mayo Clinic.
 There are many reasons for dry skin, including peeling and cracking in the fall and winter months.
 You might be naturally prone to dry skin, and cold, windy weather won’t help.
 Love your skin by using gentle cleansers and moisturizing well—your skin will love you back.
 (Learn the benefits of a cold shower for soothing your dry skin.)

 Painful sunburn actually kills off the top layer of skin, which is why your skin starts peeling shortly thereafter.
 So remember to use sunscreen and don’t stay too long in the sun.
 The American Academy of Dermatology suggests treating your sunburned, peeling skin by putting a cool, damp towel on your skin.
 After this soothing process, they recommend using an aloe- or soy-containing moisturizer.
-Of course, try to avoid the burn in the first place by using sunscreen, and don’t forget to apply it to this most overlooked delicate skin area.
+Of course, try to avoid the burn in the first place by using sunscreen.

 Common allergic reactions